yutive/PyGame/README.md

 -To watch what I coded download the SpaceInvaderCode.zip file.

+Controls:

+1.Press the left arrow to move left and the right arrow to move right 2.Press Space to shoot bullets
+3.Have fun defending your spaceship

+Credits:

--Credits: The Credits for the Sprites are going to programmieren-starten.de where I learnd how to code such games.
+The Credits for the Sprites are going to programmieren-starten.de where I learnd how to code such games.